 - Identifying and establishing admissible evidence that can later be used in a fraudulent action suit

 - And much more

 Assets are also hidden by changes in company structure, and most corporations have to be thoroughly investigated to see if there have been any recent principal changes or board member changes in a given time period.
-These changes are sometimes carefully constructed to camouflage the transfer of assets, and must be looked at carefully to determine when, how and why the change occurred, as often they involve multiple steps to hide ownership and control/interest of property.
+These changes are sometimes carefully constructed to camouflage the transfer of assets, and must be looked at carefully to determine when, how and why the change occurred.
+Often they involve multiple steps to hide ownership and control/interest of the property.</p

 Benefits of Hiring Experienced Asset Investigators